raspberrypilearning/hamster-party-cam/en/step_6.md

 - Test your function by running your code and then typing `disco()` into the Python shell.

-- Assuming your `disco` function causes your lights to randomly flash for a minute, you can call the function within your `hamster_awake` function.
+- Assuming your `disco` function causes your lights to randomly flash for a minute, you can call the function within your `hamster_awake` function, instead of waiting for 60 seconds.

 ```python
 def hamster_awake():